 Current population and projections were sourced from the Texas Water Development Board's (TWDB) 2021 Regional and 2022 State Water Plan Projections Data.
-County projections for each county making up SPAG were used.
+County projections for each county making up the South Plains Association of Governments (SPAG) were used.
 The summation of individual counties' populations in the years 2020, 2030, 2040, and 2050 were used to develop the region's population growth rate.
-The growth rate was calculated using the Law of Growth equation, $P(t)=P(o)^exp(r^t)$ .
-The population at time t is equal to initial population multiplied by product of the growth rate and time between initial and final population years.
+The growth rate was calculated using the Law of Growth equation, $P(t)=P(o)^exp(r^t)$.
+The population at time t is equal to the initial population multiplied by the product of the growth rate and time between initial and final population years.

-The base year landfill tonnage and recycling data were determined from surveyed municipality responses and totals listed on TCEQ's fiscal year 2020 annual report.
+The base year landfill tonnage and recycling data were determined from surveyed municipality responses and totals listed on the TCEQ's fiscal year 2020 annual report.
 Waste disposal and recycling amounts were assumed to follow similar population growth rates for the SPAG area.
-Table III.A.I contains the cumulative SPAG region population, waste, and recycling projections based on the sum of individual county projections for planning years 2021, 2022, 2027, 2032, 2037, and 2042.
+Table III.A.I contains the cumulative SPAG region population, waste, and recycling projections based on the sum of individual county projections for the planning years 2021, 2022, 2027, 2032, 2037, and 2042.
 Individual county tables were created displaying projected population, projected waste tonnage, and projected recycling amounts using each county's specific growth rate based on TWDB projections.